spraakbanken/korp-backend/README.md

 - [Python 3.11+](https://python.org/)
 - [Corpus Workbench](https://cwb.sourceforge.io/) (CWB) 3.4.12 or newer

-To use the additional features such as the Dependency Relations you also need:
+To use database-backed features such as dependency relations, lexeme counts, and time-based statistics, you also need:

 - [MariaDB](https://mariadb.org/) or [MySQL](https://www.mysql.com/)